-Just as recent portability proposals seek to preserve preretirement distributions for retirement, the 1986 Tax Reform Act sought to achieve this goal by imposing a 10-percent penalty tax on lump-sum distributions that were not rolled over into an IRA.
+The 1986 Tax Reform Act (TRA) first sought to maintain preretirement distributions by imposing a 10-percent penalty tax on lump-sum distributions that were not rolled over into an IRA.
 It is too early to determine the extent to which this additional tax has achieved that goal.
-The three current portability proposals differ in the extent to which they would keep the decision to rollover funds in the hands of the employee.
+The Portable Pension Plan Act would allow preretirement lump-sum distributions if the penalty tax were paid but would require defined contribution plans to accept rollovers from other plans.